Skip to main content

 Segerstrom majored in music as an undergraduate and initially thought she would make a career in the field.
 She took an elective course in psychology and enjoyed it so much she took another, then another.
 Her curiosity developed into a passion and she decided to go to graduate school and focus on psychology.
 The rest, as they say, is history.

-On this week’s episode of “Behind the Blue,” UK Marketing and Strategic Communications' Carl Nathe talks with Segerstrom about
+On this week’s episode of “Behind the Blue,” UK Marketing and Strategic Communications' Carl Nathe talks

 By Lindsey Piercy